New York City Police Department School Safety Division: History

-The New York City Police Department School Safety Division was formed in 1998 when the School Safety force was transferred from the New York City Department of Education to the New York City Police Department.
-Since then, the School Safety force has expanded in duties and in number of officers.
+The New York City Police Department School Safety Division was formed in 1998 when the School Safety Division was transferred from the New York City Department of Education to the New York City Police Department.
+Since then, the School Safety Division has expanded in duties and in number of officers.
 In 2006, NYPD school safety agents were classified Civil Service Status with the first DCAS Civil Service exam given on June 9, 2007.

-Power and authority
+Power and Authority

-School safety agents are designated as New York City special patrolmen.
-School safety agents can make warrant-less arrests, carry and use handcuffs, and use physical force or deadly force, if necessary, to keep students, teachers, staff and fellow agents safe.
+School Safety Agents are designated as New York City Special Patrolmen.
+School Safety Agents can make warrant-less arrests, carry and use handcuffs, and use physical force or deadly force, if necessary, to keep students, teachers, staff and fellow agents safe.

 School Safety Agents are classified as peace officers under the New York Criminal Procedure Law.

-Uniform and vehicles
+Uniform and Vehicles

-School safety agents wear French blue uniform shirts with dark blue pants, almost identical to the NYPD's traffic enforcement agents (TEAs) with the exception of their eight-point uniform caps.
+School Safety Agents wear French blue uniform shirts with dark blue pants, almost identical to the NYPD's traffic enforcement agents (TEAs) with the exception of their eight-point uniform caps.
 SSAs use the dark blue caps just as uniformed police officers do.
-Their badge is oval with an eagle on top, in contrast to the shield worn by police officers.
-Vehicles are either dark blue with white decals or white with light blue decals.
+Their shield is oval with an eagle on top, in contrast to the shield worn by police officers.
+Vehicles were formerly dark blue with white decals and now are white with light blue decals similarly to those of patrol officers.

-Fallen officers
+Deaths

-Since the establishment of the New York City Police Department School Safety Division, two officers have died while on duty, one in 1999 and one in 2005.
+Since the establishment of the New York City Police Department School Safety Division, two Agents have died while on duty, one in 1999 and one in 2005.
 Both deaths were caused by heart attack.

+On November 16, 1999, School Safety Agent Orville M. Williams died after suffering a fatal heart attacking after responding to and breaking up several fights.
+Agent Williams and his partner broke up one fight and were called to another on the third floor of the building.
+After breaking up the second fight, Agent Williams was taking a student to the Principal's office when he collapsed.
+Agent Williams had worked in his role for two years.

+School Safety Agent Vivian A. Samuels-Benjamin died on December 16, 2005, after suffering a heart attacked after being assaulted by a student inside I.S.
+390 in Brooklyn.
+Agent Samuels-Benjamin was working a holiday dance and was attempting to remove a 12-year-old student that has been causing a disturbance.
+The student struck Agent Samuels-Benjamin twice in the head causing the 56-year-old agent to fall on the ground.
+Two other agents on the scene rushed to assist Samuels-Benjamin and take the suspect into custody.
+Agent Samuels-Benjamin served with the School Safety Division for 24 years.